lsst-pst/survey_strategy/fbs2.x_notes/fbs2.x.md

 ## shave ##

-Varying the exopsure time of standard visits between 20 and 40 seconds.
+Varying the exposure time of standard visits between 20 and 40 seconds.
 Going just slightly shorter in exposure time seems to have a large negative impact on the SNe metric, not sure why.

 ## Pencil Surveys ##